 A quality dry food can be an important staple of your indoor cat’s diet, but your cat’s food doesn’t have to be super expensive.
 In fact, you can find plenty of quality dry foods at many different price points.
 When choosing a dry food for your indoor cat, look for one that’s formulated specifically for indoor cats’ nutritional and weight management needs.

-So what is the best dry food for an indoor cat?
-There’s no one answer, and the best food for your cat will be one that supports his unique nutritional needs.
-The following three dry foods for indoor cats are a good place to start, though.
+So what is the best dry food for indoor cats?
+There’s no one answer, and the best indoor cat food will be one that supports his unique nutritional needs.
+The following three options for the best dry foods for indoor cats are a good place to start, though.

 Good: Rachael Ray Nutrish Indoor Complete Chicken with Lentils & Salmon Recipe Natural Dry Cat Food

 The Rachael Ray Nutrish Indoor Complete dry cat food delivers a great value but is packed with quality ingredients, so you can feel good about feeding it to your cat.
 This chicken-with-lentils-and-salmon recipe features farm-raised chicken from right here in the U.S. as its first ingredient, so your cat will get plenty of protein.
 That chicken is combined with salmon for a protein-rich formula.
 To top things off, the blend of vitamins, minerals, and taurine gives your cat the well-balanced nutrition he needs.
 Lentils deliver fiber while supporting your indoor cat’s metabolism, and dandelion greens support your cat’s digestive health.
 Cranberries and blueberries are full of vitamins and minerals, while chicken meal contains omega-6 fatty acids that promote a healthy, shiny coat.